 Learn About Echo

 Echo is simultaneously about forming leaders and serving the Church.
 As an Echo apprentice or theology teacher, you will benefit from a wide-ranging process of preparation that fosters your development both as a person of faith and as a lay ecclesial minister.
-The Echo staff works with partner dioceses and parishes to provide the best possible growth opportunities for all Echo participants, called “apprentice catechetical leaders” or “Echo theology teachers.”
+The Echo staff works with partner dioceses, schools, and parishes to provide the best possible growth opportunities for all Echo participants, called “apprentice catechetical leaders” or “Echo theology teachers.”

 As an Echo apprentice or theology teacher you will benefit from studying at the University of Notre Dame with one of the finest faculties in the world as you pursue a master’s degree in theology.
 Learning with other Echo apprentices and theology teachers will allow you to deepen your understanding of the Catholic faith in order to pass it on enthusiastically, authentically, and completely.